rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 #### DSCP Marking {#DSCP}

-YANG Push Lite supports *dscp* marking to differentiate prioritization of notification messages during network transit.
+YANG Push v2 supports *dscp* marking to differentiate prioritization of notification messages during network transit.

 A receiver with a *dscp* leaf results in a corresponding Differentiated Services Code Point (DSCP) marking {{RFC2474}}} being placed in the IP header of any resulting *update* notification messages and subscription state change notifications.
 A publisher MUST respect the DSCP markings for subscription traffic egressing that publisher.